Cross-Modal Causal Intervention for Medical Report Generation: Experiment

 In Table~\ref{tab:experiment_vlp_mask}, we conduct ablation experiments to assess the impact of masking ratios on model performance, and the results are presented.
-Our VLP model achieved the best performance with a higher masking ratio of 85\%, which is in contrast to the optimal masking ratio of 75\% reported by MAE~\cite{he2022masked}.
+Our \red{RadCARE} model achieved the best performance with a higher masking ratio of 85\%, which is in contrast to the optimal masking ratio of 75\% reported by MAE~\cite{he2022masked}.
 We attribute this difference to the cross-modal information correlations, where the masked information can be reconstructed by visible features from both language and images.
-Furthermore, VLP tends to learn general features from the masked modality at higher masking ratios, while distinguishable features can be extracted by the complete information from another modality.
+Furthermore, \red{RadCARE} tends to learn general features from the masked modality at higher masking ratios, while distinguishable features can be extracted by the complete information from another modality.
 To explore whether increasing the masking ratio further would further improve the performance, we experimented with a higher masking ratio of 95\%.
 However, the decreased results in Table~\ref{tab:experiment_vlp_mask} indicate that this approach leads to excessive information loss.

 In Table~\ref{tab:ablation_vlp}, we make a comparison with different pre-training methods.
-It shows that the cross-modal pre-training method has a more robust representation ability than the MIM with single-modality.
-However, the Rouge-L metric in VisualGPT surpasses ours, possibly due to its exclusive pre-training of the text decoder, enabling more concentrated learning of the intricate structure in medical reports.
-Additionally, our cross-modal pre-training achieves comparable performance to the PLM model that only fine-tunes the encoder, while ours fine-tunes the whole model with fewer epochs.
-Moreover, our VLP adopts the degradation images as input, which facilitates the extraction of visual details in the downstream task.
+It shows that the cross-modal pre-training method has a more robust representation ability than the \red{masked image restoration} with single-modality.
+However, the Rouge-L metric in VisualGPT surpasses ours, possibly due to its exclusive pre-training of the text decoder, enabling more concentrated learning of the intricate structure in radiological reports. \red{Additionally, our cross-modal pre-training via postfix text generation task achieves comparable performance to the model that only fine-tunes the encoder, while ours fine-tunes the whole model with fewer epochs. } Moreover, our \red{RadCARE} adopts the degradation images as input, which facilitates the extraction of visual details in the downstream task.